 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CSII, NUVA, ALR

-Cardiovascular Systems, Inc. (NASDAQ: CSII)’s sale to Abbott Laboratories for $20.00 per common share.
+Cardiovascular Systems, Inc. CSII's sale to Abbott Laboratories for $20.00 per common share.
 If you are a Cardiovascular shareholder, click here to learn more about your rights and options.

-NuVasive, Inc. (NASDAQ: NUVA)’s sale to Globus Medical, Inc. for 0.75 of a share of Globus Medical Class A common stock for each share of NuVasive common stock.
+NuVasive, Inc. NUVA's sale to Globus Medical, Inc. for 0.75 of a share of Globus Medical Class A common stock for each share of NuVasive common stock.
 If you are a NuVasive shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.